JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### Advanced Mode

-TeamCity allows enabling several authentication modules simultaneously using the advanced mode in the TeamCity Web UI.
+TeamCity allows enabling several authentication modules simultaneously using the advanced mode in the TeamCity web UI.

 When a user attempts to log in, all the modules will be tried one by one.
 If one of them authenticates the user, the login will be successful; if all of them fail, the user will not be able to log into TeamCity.